rubenaryo/Cumulus/README.md

  -->

 # Performance Analysis
-To test some of our performance, we camptured a few different setups on an NVIDIA 4070 (Laptop).
+To test some of our performance, we captured a few different setups on an NVIDIA 4070 (Laptop).

-We compare two different things.
+We evaluated three different performance techniques we implemented.
 One, how prebaking the procedural noise textures affects performance with a varying number or scale of clouds.
-And two, how the distance to a cloud affects our performance due to ray marching.
+Two, how the distance to a cloud affects our performance due to ray marching.
+And third, how the convex hull algorithm compared to a naive triangle intersection check.

 The scenes tested for the first scenario are:
 <table align="center">